Monday, January 18, 2021

 On June 15, 2012, Secretary of Homeland Security Janet Napolitano wrote a memo creating the Deferred Action for Childhood Arrivals (DACA) program.

-“Our Nation’s immigrations laws must be enforced in a strong and sensible manner,” Napolitano wrote.
+“Our Nation’s immigration laws must be enforced in a strong and sensible manner,” Napolitano wrote.
 “They are not designed to be blindly enforced without consideration given to the individual circumstances of each case.
 Nor are they designed to remove productive young people to countries where they may not have lived or even speak the language.
 Indeed, many of these young people have already contributed to our country in significant ways.
 Prosecutorial discretion, which is used in so many other areas, is especially justified here.”

 Primary Source: DACA Memo